HuhMonk/HuhLoco/README.md

 remember that for best networking on your multiplayer manager right and left hands should be the physics hands

 # Recommended Settings
-Settings I Would Recommend for what type of physics you want : **This is on the RandomPhysics Script**
+Settings I Would Recommend for what type of physics you want : **This is on the PhysicsRig Script**

 - Spring = 5000
 - Damper = 100 or 125